mcehme/Permutations-With-Repeats/README.md

 ## Option 1: EXE
 Download and use the EXE (on Windows platforms).

+EXE is found in ./dist

+Note: Run installer script on target platform to create executable for non-Windows platforms.

 ## Option 2: Command line
 Run the program as a command line utility.